 When a patient receives your invite, they'll go through the following steps:

 If on a mobile device (available on android and iOS devices) this is their instructions:

-- Click the Spruce Link and this will open up a mobile browser showing the Clinic Profile.
+- Click the Spruce Link and this will open up a mobile browser showing the Organization Profile.

 - At the bottom of the page click on, "Connect" to be redirected to their phone's app store.